learn2train/ComfyUI-Batch-Video-Generator-Wan-2.1/README.md

 ## Prerequisites

-*   **ComfyUI:** You must have a working installation of ComfyUI.
+*   **ComfyUI:** You must have a working and up-to-date installation of ComfyUI.
 This script is designed to be run from within the root directory of your ComfyUI installation.
+You don't have to run it separately.
+The ComfyUI Batch Video Generator will launch it on its own.

 ## Setup